Collections

 Muskoka’s heritage owes much to the history of boat building and boating culture in the area.
 Tour this rich history in the Marine Room where you can admire the craftsmanship of the wooden canoes and rowboats that were built for vacationers staying at the region’s early resorts.

-Try your hand operating a Disappearing Propeller Motorboat, an ingenious invention born right here in Muskoka, and view the restored 1922 ‘Dippy’ on display.
+Admire our Disappearing Propeller Motorboat, an ingenious invention born right here in Muskoka, and view the restored 1922 ‘Dippy’ on display.
 Learn about world-famous Port Carling boat builders, reminisce over the collection of restored outboard motors dating from 1916 to the 1950s, and inspect a scale model of the RMS Sagamo, the largest steamship in the fleet of the Muskoka Lakes Navigation Company.

-Resort Room
+Agriculture and Resort Room

 Muskoka’s first resorts started appearing in the early 1870s and have been a mainstay of the local economy ever since.
 Get a feel for what those early resorts were like in the museum’s replica of an early 20th century Muskoka resort lobby.
+Make a call on the working old-style magneto telephone and learn about early activities offered at these resorts.

-Make a call on the working old-style magneto telephone, connected through the switchboard, or the early dial-phones.
-In this hands-on exhibit, you’ll also learn about the early resorts like Beaumaris on Lake Muskoka, Shamrock Lodge on Lake Rosseau, and Elgin House on Lake Joseph which established Muskoka’s reputation as a wilderness playground for tourists visiting from Toronto, the United States and elsewhere.
+You’ll also learn about the early resorts like Beaumaris on Lake Muskoka, Shamrock Lodge on Lake Rosseau, and Elgin House on Lake Joseph which established Muskoka’s reputation as a wilderness playground for tourists visiting from Toronto, the United States and elsewhere.

 Pioneer Log Cabin